Quantization of the minimal nilpotent orbits and the quantum Hikita conjecture: Abstract

 \section{Abstract}

-We show that the equivariant cohomology ring of the minimal resolution of an ADE singularity is isomorphic to the $B$-algebra of the quantization of the coordinate ring of the minimal nilpotent orbit in the Lie algebra of the same type.
-This generalizes a recent result of Shlykov [Hikita conjecture for the minimal nilpotent orbit, \href{https://arxiv.org/abs/1903.12205}{arXiv:1903.12205}] and hence verifies the equivariant version of Hikita's conjecture in these cases.
+We show that the specialized quantum D-module of the equivariant quantum cohomology ring of the minimal resolution of an ADE singularity is isomorphic to the D-module of graded traces on the minimal nilpotent orbit in the Lie algebra of the same type.
+This generalizes a recent result of Shlykov [Hikita conjecture for the minimal nilpotent orbit, to appear in Proc.
+AMS, \href{https://doi.org/10.1090/proc/15281}{https://doi.org/10.1090/proc/15281}] and hence verifies in this case the quantum version of Hikita's conjecture, proposed by Kamnitzer, McBreen and Proudfoot [The quantum Hikita conjecture, Advances in Mathematics 390 (2021) 107947].
+We also show analogous isomorphisms for singularities of BCFG type.